 - Making advance payments before the commencement of work.

-- Or paying specified amount at different levels of the project.
+- Or paying a specified amount at different levels of the project.

 Talk To Your Contractor When There Is A Problem

 The first thing to do when you notice something you’re not happy about is to talk to your contractor regarding the situation, a mutual conversation can most of the time solve the problem without any additional expenses or legal interference.
 Try and reason with them so that they can make all the necessary adjustments are needed from their own part.
 Always have your contract agreement copy with you to present to the contractor in case the service isn’t delivered as promised.

 Most of the time talking to the contractor can solve minor issues that involve low expenses but for bigger problems even talking to the employer might not solve the problem unless there is a legal intervention.
 If talking to the contractor doesn’t work there are still other options that are out of legal intervention.
 Most of the time people don’t want to involve in any litigation due to the costs that are involved and the time it can take to go through a lawsuit, there are of course other less expensive options like state and local agencies,

 Most contractor licensing agencies in your state provide resolution programs for contractor disputes, these programs can favor the contractor in some ways, but they’re still effective when it comes to making resolutions and using this option can save the client a lot of money.
 If you’re not OK with the working policies of state and local agencies you can go for another settlement process such as mediation and binding arbitration.
 This is also another good option if you want to save money.

 Filing A Case In The Court

 If you have tried all the possible options you have and things didn’t work out, it’s now time to use small claim court.
 If the amount involved shouldn’t be more than $5000.
 With these small cases, you won’t normally even need a lawyer; you’ll receive simple instructions that are easy to understand so you can file your own small claims court case.